09 Feb How to Clear Disk Space on Mac

 Clear Disk Space on Mac Automatically

 All these tasks can take a lot of your time, especially if you don’t have in-depth technical knowledge of your computer.
 You can clear up disk space on your Mac quickly by using Mac Optimizer Pro.
-Once you run the app, you can schedule it to automatically run scan and fix issues on your Mac.
+Once you run the app, you can schedule it to automatically run scans and fix issues on your Mac.
 Alternatively, you can also run the scan whenever you need to remove speed issues and unused items on your system in a safer and quicker way.